darthyon/graykim/content/bio.md

 **Grayson answers to Gray.
 Only Gray.**

-Gray taught himself to code at 14.
-No computer science degree, no formal training.
-Just him, figuring it out on his own.
-By 19, he was selling code to startups.
-Full-stack work: backend, frontend, infrastructure, whatever they needed.
-He'd take equity instead of salary, consult for a few months, then disappear before it felt like a real job.
+Gray learned to code at 14.
+No degree, no classes, nobody teaching him.
+Just him and a laptop and too much free time.
+By 19, he was building systems for startups who didn't know what they were doing.
+Backend, frontend, whatever they needed.
+They'd pay him in equity because they couldn't afford real salaries.
+He'd stick around a few months, then leave before anyone expected him to stay.

 Cashed out at 27.
-Bought a basement with questionable plumbing and a neon sign that barely worked.
+Bought a basement with bad plumbing and a neon sign that worked maybe half the time.
 Fixed what he could.
 Opened it anyway.

-Three years later, That Bar exists.
-The margins are tight.
-The equipment's aging.
-But the drinks are right, the vibe works, and the people who need to find it always do.
+Three years later, That Bar is still here.
+Money's tight.
+Equipment's falling apart.
+But the drinks are good, the vibe's right, and people keep showing up.

----

 ## Daylight

+He surfs at dawn.
+The ocean doesn't talk, doesn't ask questions, doesn't expect anything back.
+That's the appeal.

-Surfs at dawn when the ocean's the only thing that doesn't ask follow-up questions.
-Waters the mint on his rooftop—the one routine he allows himself.
-Sleeps four hours.
-Pretends it's fine.
+Waters the mint on his rooftop every morning.
+It's the one routine he lets himself have.
+Sleeps four hours a night.
+Tells himself it's fine.

-Keeps tab on his expenditures close enough to stay afloat but buys art when the story's worth it.
-Collects cigarette packs from 47 countries, displays them on the shelves of his loft.
-Single-edition pieces only—paintings, toys, sculptures.
-No duplicates.
-Each one has a story.
+Watches his money close enough to not go under.
+Still buys art when it matters.
+Collects cigarette packs from 47 countries, keeps them on shelves in his loft like they mean something.
+Sculptures, paintings, weird little toys.
+Nothing mass-produced.
+Every piece has a story, and he'll tell you if you ask at the right time.

-Crazy about spreadsheets.
-Numbers always open on at least one screen.
+Spreadsheets are always open.
+He likes knowing where things stand.

 ## 0:00AM

-Flirts without keeping score.
-Drinks heavy without getting sloppy.
+Flirts with everyone.
+Doesn't keep track.
+Doesn't mean anything by it.

+Drinks more than most people, handles it better than he should.

-Writes lines on bar receipts—quotes, provocations, half-thoughts—and leaves them for strangers to interpret.
-Some people collect them.
+Writes things on bar receipts.
+Random lines, half thoughts, things that sound profound at 2AM.
+Leaves them on the counter for whoever finds them.
+Some people save them.
 He doesn't ask why.

-The bar's his kingdom.
-He doesn't pour drinks—hires artists for that.
-He watches.
-Listens.
-Remembers (..or more like, secret recordings).
+He doesn't pour drinks.
+He hires people who know what they're doing.
+But he's always watching.
+Always listening.
+Remembers everything even when he pretends he doesn't.

 ## Gray's Rule

-The kind of guy who forgets your secrets on purpose.
-Selective memory.
-Zipped lips.
-The bar's confessional is one-way, and he's not keeping transcripts.
+He forgets your secrets on purpose.
+You tell him something at 3AM, and by morning it's gone.
+Or at least that's what he'll say.

+The bar's a confessional.
+You talk, he listens.
+Nothing leaves the building.
+No receipts for that kind of thing.